OxSnosh/St8Kraft/docs/index.md

 function settings(address _nukes, address _aid, address _war, address _treasury, address _missiles, address _navalActions, address _parameters) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### keeperFunctionToCall

 ```solidity
 function keeperFunctionToCall() public
 ```

+_this functon will be called by the chainlink keeper_

 ### keeperFunctionToCallManually

 ```solidity
 function keeperFunctionToCallManually() public
 ```

+_this function can be called by the contract owner in the event the keeper fails_

 ### shiftNukeDays